When creating or editing a chart, you have the option to manage each data series. You can assign a series a name, description, and color.

 You also have the ability to:

-- Decide whether you want the series to be displayed as a line graph or a bar graph.
+- Decide whether you want the series to be a line, bar, or Pareto graph.

 - Determine which vertical axis you want the series to follow.